Honors/Mocha/README.md

 # Mocha
 Mocha provides simple persistent models for Java.
 Arbitrary types are allowed, so long as they implement `Comparable`, and in the future, so long as they implement `FuzzyComparable`.
+The enforcement of strict schemata is planned to be implemented as well.

 ## Usage
 ### DataStores